Leica D-LUX Typ 109 vs Nikon D610

 - More heavily discounted: Has been on the market for longer (launched in October 2013).

-If the count of individual advantages (bullet points above) is taken as a guide, the D610 is the clear winner of the contest (17 : 13 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the D610 emerges as the winner of the match-up (17 : 14 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.